hpsaturn/hpsaturn.github.io/_posts/2024-12-09-espcoredump-platformio-arduino.md

 ## Code

-In your setup or main funciton, you should have the validation and coredump initialization like this:
+In your setup or main function, you should have the validation and coredump initialization like this:

 ```cpp
 #include "esp_core_dump.h"